Alli1223/comp110-worksheets/README.md

 ##Week 4
-Presented the group presentation
+Presented the group presentation.
 Went through in more detail about writing academic essays, most of which I kinda knew already, but it was helpful to have a referesher!
-We sent into more detail about Python and manipulating pictures using loops, classes etc..
+We went into more detail about Python and manipulating pictures using loops, classes etc..
+I found some of the algorithms fairly hard to comprehend, I feel like i need to spend more time analysing what each bit of the code does and all the functions in JES.
+After spending a bit of time playing around with what each of the individual JES functions, i have slightly improved my ability to read large blocks of existing code.
+This knowledge is important to me as a practitioner because i am not yet confident about reading and understanding large blocks of code.
+I will now need to continue to write my own code and try to memorise the syntax for python and JES.

 ##Week 5
-Learnt about Agile development and scrums
-Peer reviews of essays was very helpful, it gave me a clear idea of what needs improving and what I need to do to improve it.
+For me the most useful experience was the peer review of my essay, this gave me a clear idea of what needs improving.
+Having read the peer reviews I now feel that i know what to work on to improve the quality of the essay.
-Removing red-eye tasks
+This means that my understanding will be useful to me as a learner because I am not yet certain about how to structure my essay in the proper manner.
+I will now need to make the aproprite changes to my essay based on the peer review feedback.

 ##Week R
 Spent a bit of reading week focusing on my essay, and making changes from the peer review.